In Selma, Biden says right to vote remains under assault

 “This fundamental right remains under assault.
 The conservative Supreme Court has gutted the Voting Rights Act over the years.
 Since the 2020 election, a wave of states and dozens and dozens of anti-voting laws fueled by the ‘Big Lie’ and the election deniers now elected to office,” he said.

 As a candidate in 2020, Biden promised to pursue sweeping legislation to bolster protection of voting rights.
-Two years ago, his 2021 legislation, named after civil right leader John Lewis, the late Georgia congressman, included provisions to restrict partisan gerrymandering of congressional districts, strike down hurdles to voting and bring transparency to a campaign finance system that allows wealthy donors to bankroll political causes anonymously.
+Two years ago, his 2021 legislation, named after civil rights leader John Lewis, the late Georgia congressman, included provisions to restrict partisan gerrymandering of congressional districts, strike down hurdles to voting, and bring transparency to a campaign finance system that allows wealthy donors to bankroll political causes anonymously.

 “We know we must get the votes in Congress,” Biden said, but there seems no viable path right now.